alanb128/balena-pi-cameras/README.md

 <img src="pi-ai-balena.jpg">

 ## Hardware
-This was tested on a Pi 4 and a Pi 5 with camera module 3 and the Pi AI camera module.
+This was tested on a Pi 4 and a Pi 5 with camera module 2, 3, and the Pi AI camera module, using balenaOS version balenaOS 6.5.24+rev4

-**NOTE: As of now, the camera module 3 is detected and the rpicam apps work, however the AI Camera Module is not detected - still a work in progress!**

 ## Settings

+It is recommended to use the camera auto detect by setting `BALENA_HOST_CONFIG_camera_auto_detect` to `1` in the custom configuration section of the Device configuration tab.

-Increase GPU memory to at least 128 GB, and add a DT overlay for the camera model in use:
+Alternatively, add a DT overlay for the camera model in use:
  - V2: "imx219"
  - V3: "imx708"
- - AI: "imx500"

-(in balenaOS you can do these settings via the dashboard in "Device configuration")
+ - AI: "imx500" (I was only able to auto detect this camera, this DT overlay did not work on balenaOS)

 ## Software

 Create a fleet in balenaCloud and push this repo.
 Flash a Pi 4 or Pi 5 with balenaOS from the fleet.

-If you have a Pi AI camera (IMX500) follow these two steps:
+If you have a Pi AI camera (IMX500) follow these steps:

 - Using the terminal, run ./install.sh which installs the IMX 500 firmware and software (the firmware has access to `/lib/firmware/` via the docker compose label)